 In planning, delivering and evaluating the curriculum we recognise that the quality of its content and the teaching and learning methods through which it is delivered and differentiated are important influences on pupils' behaviour and values.

-To provide a level of consistency and understanding for behaviour, the school has adopted a set of behaviour rules designed by staff and children to support and nurture positive behaviour and emotional health and wellbeing outcomes both inside and outside of the classroom.
+To provide a level of consistency and understanding for behaviour, the school has clear mantra to support and nurture positive behaviour and emotional health and wellbeing outcomes both inside and outside of the classroom.

-Rules for Positive Outcomes:
+Mantra for Positive Outcomes: